survivejs/react-book/manuscript/09_linting_in_webpack.md

 ### Connecting ESlint with `package.json`

 In order to integrate ESLint with our project, we'll need to do a couple of little tweaks.
+First we'll need to hit

-To get it installed, invoke `npm i babel-eslint eslint eslint-plugin-react --save-dev`.
-That will add ESLint and the plugin we want to use as our project development dependency.
+> npm i babel-eslint eslint eslint-plugin-react --save-dev

+This will add ESLint and the plugin we want to use as our project development dependency.
 Next we'll need to do some configuration to make linting work in our project.

 **package.json**